-Robots are not allowed to use any kind of communication during gameplay with an exception of bluetooth class 2 or class 3 (range approximatelly 20 meters) between robots of a team.
-Teams are responsible for their robot's communication.
-The availability of any frequencies cannot be guaranteed.
+Robots are not allowed to use any kind of communication during game play unless the communication between two robots is via bluetooth class 2 or class 3 (range approximately 20 meters).
+Teams are responsible for their communication.
+The availability of frequencies cannot be guaranteed.